 Constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through clinical audit

-The proposed 30-month European Commission tender project QuADRANT started in January 2020 and is led by the European Society of Radiology (ESR) together with EANM and ESTRO as consortium partners.
+The proposed 30-month European Commission tender project QuADRANT started in January 2020 and is led by the European Society of Radiology (ESR) together with the European Association of Nuclear Medicine (EANM) and the European SocieTy for Radiotherapy and Oncology (ESTRO) as consortium partners.

 QuADRANT aims to promote constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through the implementation of clinical audit as part of Member States’ healthcare systems.
 More specifically, the project will